Ethan-Wadhwa/Ethan-Wadhwa.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
-description: a project with a background image
+title: Simon's Observatory Test Equipment
+description: Test Equipment Mounting Design Projects from Simon's Observatory
-img: assets/img/12.jpg
+img: assets/img/sat_proj_pic.webp
 importance: 1
 category: work
-related_publications: einstein1956investigations, einstein1950meaning
+related_publications:
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---
+Designed mounting equipment to mount a series of test equipment for the final phases of optical testing of the Small Aperature Telescope being assembled at UCSD.
+There were three main test systems I designed mounting equipment for, a beam mapper used to precisely test each of the ~10,000 pixels on the detector array, a Fourier Transform System (FTS) used to simulate light from a proposed source to ensure picure clarity, and a LN2 cold load to test the detector's bandwidth by observing a blackbody with emissions peaking at the same temperature as the Cosmic Microwave Background.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/SO_img_1.heic" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/3.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/SO_img_2.heic" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/SO_img_3.heic" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
-On the left, a road goes through a tunnel.
-Middle, leaves artistically fall in a hipster photoshoot.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+    Pictures of test equipment mounted above the aperture of the telescope as tested in lab.
+Left - beam mapper, Middle - FTS, Right - FTS
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">